 If you are facing a disconnection, you can try calling your county social services and apply for EA (Emergency Assistance).

-Households that received Energy Assistance in 2015 will automatically receive an application in the mail in 2016.
+Households that received Energy Assistance in 2015 will automatically receive an application in the mail for the EAP 2016 program year by October 1, 2015.

 The Energy Assistance Program is a federally funded program administered through the Minnesota Department of Commerce.
 The program provides financial assistance to help with household winter heating bills.
 Both homeowners and renters may apply.
 A household must complete the application process to determine eligibility and the amount of their utility assistance.
 Financial assistance payments are made directly to the household’s utility company.